 Another view of first language acquisition is the Social Interaction Theory.
 This theory states that children acquire language as they interact with others.
 When children speak and it is not correct, instead of correcting them use their language.
 It encourages them to continue and use more language.
-Teachers should try to understand what their emergent bilinguals’ students are saying and let them explore the language.
+Teachers should try and understand what their emergent bilinguals’ students are saying and let them explore the language.

 The Two Views of Second Language Acquisition

 There are two views of second language acquisition, presented by Freedman and Freedman presents (2014), are that language is acquired or language is learned.
 These two have led to Krashen’s theory of second language acquisition and Schumann’s theory of second language acquisition.
 Krashen believes people acquire language both consciously and subconsciously.
 According to Krashen, the first way we learn is by he is by studying the language and learning vocabulary and rules.
 The second way we learn is called acquisition.
 This means you subconsciously pick up the language.
 People pick up the language while they are doing daily things and being part of their culture.
 Schuman’s theory is based on social interactions.
 While Krashen speaks of subconsciously picking up language by being immersed in the culture, Schumann’s view is that people must immerse themselves and consciously work on picking up the language from within the culture or by social integrations of being part of a group or culture.